Is Florida Workers’ Compensation insurance required?

-Income benefits with workers’ compensation in Florida include one of three options with a maximum annual amount determined by the Florida Division of Workers’ Compensation:
+Florida workers’ compensation income benefits include one of three options.
+The maximum annual amount is determined by the Florida Division of Workers’ Compensation:

-Cases of permanent total disability occur when the person is permanently unable to work.
-Up to two-thirds of the person’s average weekly wage will be covered until they are 75 years old.
+- Cases of permanent total disability occur when the employee is permanently unable to work.
+Up to two-thirds of the person’s average weekly wage will be covered until they’re 75 years old.

 In the unfortunate event of an employee’s death, workers’ compensation provides 66.67% of the deceased worker’s average weekly wage to dependents, up to $150,000.

 What if you don’t have Workers’ Comp in Florida?

 Failing to provide workers’ comp when required under Florida law can result in a stop-work order enforced by the Division of Workers’ Compensation.
 Stop-work orders happen about 2,500 times a year or an average of almost seven times a day, according to data provided by the state.